| Date due | Section # / problem #'s |

 my notes, read from where you left off on p.
 13

 through the end of Section 3.1.2, and do the exercise on p.
-17.
+17. I update these notes from time to time

 during the semester, and update the version-date line on p.
 1 whenever